resonance-cascade/webmention.js/README.md

+This currently needs some work!
+Please see https://webmention.herokuapp.com/ for a better JS based webmetion display system.

 webmention.js
 ===============
 [Webmention.io](http://webmention.io) makes it easy to receive incoming webmentions and pingbacks on your website or blog.  webmention.js helps you display them on your gh-pages or statically hosted website.